CBD Oil for Migraine

 To activate the Cannabinoid receptors for modulating neural transmission, endocannabinoids, or endogenous cannabinoids play a vital role.

 These different endocannabinoids are present in lesser amounts in the tissues and brain and actively participate to regulate various cerebral functions such as mood, pain, perception, appetite, and memory.

 The dysfunction or lower level of endocannabinoids leads to migraine headaches.
 The deficiency of endocannabinoids can be addressed by introducing the cannabinoids in the body.

 CBD inhibits the uptake and enzymatic degradation of anandamide via FAAH and regulates many metabolic pathways, elevating anandamide extracellular concentrations.

-By maintaining the higher level of anandamide in the body would potentially reduce the feelings of the pain.
+By maintaining a higher level of anandamide in the body would potentially reduce the feelings of the pain.